WyattTechnology/WAkka/readme.md

 ## Usage

 WAkka is built on top of Akka.NET and Akkling.
 It uses the typed actor references from Akkling, and the general infrastructure from Akka.NET.
-The actor system should be started as though you're using Akkling.
+The actor system can be started in any of the usual ways, including the use of Akka.Hosting.
 Then, the creation of actors should be done as shown below.

 Note that the Akkling `<!` (*tell* operator) can cause unexpected behavior in WAkka computation expressions.
 In order to avoid this, WAkka also overrides this operator to behave properly in